 - 7.1 Throughout the production of this Local Plan there has been ongoing engagement with key stakeholders and local communities.
 The process of this engagement is set out in the Adur and Worthing Joint Statement of Community Involvement 2019.
 However, more recently and response to Covid-19 an Interim Addendum (2021) has been published to outline temporary changes to consultation procedures / practices in light of national restrictions. - 7.2 A consultation database specifically for the Local Plan has been maintained and used to engage with all parties with an interest throughout the whole Local Plan production process.
 A Statement of Consultation accompanied the Regulation 18 Draft Worthing Local Plan 2018 document and sets out details of the engagement undertaken and how it has been used to inform the Local Plan policies.
-The Council will prepare a Statement of Consultation to fulfil the requirement of Regulation 22. - 7.3 Overall, risks to delivery are considered low.
-A raft of background evidence, together with continuous engagement, the encouragement for pre-application discussions with developers and landowners gives the Council confidence that the Submission Draft Local Plan strategy is able to deliver sufficient housing to meet the target of a minimum of 230 dwellings per annum in the Local Plan to 2036 and ensure a continuous supply of housing throughout the Plan period. - 7.4 However, it is necessary to identify potential risks to delivery, firstly to increase the robustness of this Housing Implementation Strategy and also to ensure that, where possible, potential mitigation measures are identified to address these risks. - 7.5 The main identified risk to overall housing delivery is the health of the economy, which will be a major factor in the supply of housing throughout the Local Plan period.
+The Council has prepared a Statement of Consultation to fulfil the requirement of Regulation 22. - Overall, risks to delivery are considered low.
+A raft of background evidence, together with continuous engagement, the encouragement for pre-application discussions with developers and landowners gives the Council confidence that the Submission Draft Local Plan strategy is able to deliver sufficient housing to meet the target of a minimum of 230 dwellings per annum in the Local Plan to 2036 and ensure a continuous supply of housing throughout the Plan period.
+This target is based on a maximum supply provision position and as such it does not build in any significant degree of headroom.
+However, given the very significant levels of housing need in the Borough the Council has taken the view that this is the appropriate positive approach and (as explained below) that suitable measures to manage this are in place and that these will provide some flexibility / contingency. - 7.4 However, it is necessary to identify potential risks to delivery should sites and housing delivery not come forward at the rate envisaged.
+This will increase the robustness of this Housing Implementation Strategy and also to ensure that, where possible, potential mitigation measures are identified to address these risks. - 7.5 The main identified risk to overall housing delivery is the health of the economy, which will be a major factor in the supply of housing throughout the Local Plan period.
 The ability of developers to access finance and the availability of mortgage products to prospective purchasers have also had an impact.
 The uncertainty surrounding the economic impact of the current Covid 19 pandemic and the effects of Brexit on the housebuilding industry are as yet unknown, but indications suggest that there is likely to be another economic downturn, this will have a detrimental effect on delivery rates, over which the Council will have little control.
 There is a risk therefore that the Local Plan housing target will not be delivered in the timeframe suggested. - 7.6 However, the Council is confident that the comprehensive evidence base indicates that sufficient housing will be delivered from the sources identified.
 The Council has sought to minimise the risk of unforeseen issues by undertaking detailed assessments of potential constraints during the Plan preparation process.
 This has included commissioning a number of background evidence studies and continuous liaison with key statutory agencies and site promoters throughout the local plan process.